ESamir/vertebrae/README.md

 Prelude is beta testing a new continuous security testing service called Detect.
 This service is currently configured inside Vertebrae as an option - however it is not enabled (nor is it possible to enable at this time).
-A future version of this framework will make that available.
+A future version of this framework will make Detect available.